CMSgov/ab2d-website/access-sandbox-data.md

 AB2D endpoints are used to request sandbox data and API information.
 These endpoints are the same whether you’re in the sandbox or production environment.

 ### Export
 Create a job to request sandbox data.
-You should receive a response with the job ID (jobUuid).
+You should receive a response with the job ID (job_uuid).

 {% capture curlSnippet %}{% raw %}
 GET /api/v2/fhir/Patient/$export